Skip to content

 You do not need a house, a mortgage, or six figures to invest in real estate.
 A single REIT ETF like VNQ gives you ownership in thousands of properties for under $100 (or $1 with fractional shares).
 It pays dividends quarterly, diversifies your portfolio, and requires zero landlord duties.

-But the best time to start investing in real estate is the same as the best time to start investing in anything: now, with whatever you have, in the simplest way possible.
+The best time to start investing in real estate is the same as the best time to start investing in anything: now, with whatever you have, in the simplest way possible.

 Leave a Reply